Squagward/slate-1/source/includes/_triggers.md

-Tick | Fired every time the Minecraft game loop is ran | no WorldLoad | Fired when the game loads a world | no WorldUnload | Fired when the game unloads a world | no
+Tick | Fired every time the Minecraft game loop is ran | no WorldLoad | Fired when the game loads a world | no WorldUnload | Fired when the game unloads a world | no Clicked | Fires when a certain position is clicked | no Command | Fires when a specified command is run by the player | no Dragged | Fires as a specified mouse button is being held down | no GuiOpened | Fires when a gui is opened | yes
+RenderAir | Fires when the player's air level is rendered (i.e. while the player is underwater) | yes RenderBossHealth | Fires when a boss health bar is being rendered | yes RenderCrosshair | Fires as the crosshair is drawn | yes RenderDebug | Fires when the debug screen (F3) is being drawn | yes RenderExperience | Fires when the player's experience bar is being drawn | yes RenderFood | Fires when the player's food (hunger) is being drawn | yes RenderHealth | Fires when the player's health is being drawn | yes RenderHotbar | Fires when the player's hotbar is being drawn | yes RenderMountHealth | Fires when the mount's health (horse or pig) is being drawn | yes RenderPlayerList | Fires when the player list (tab list) is being drawn | yes SoundPlay | Fires when a specified sound is played | yes

 ## Advanced registering